From anywhere on the site, hit ⌘ K to open the standards palette. 1,524 indexed.

 Requirements

-Refund the full balance to the player on account closure
+Pay the remaining balance to the player within 5 working days of closure

 C